JeromeSadou/jeromesadou/README.md

 \- Feeding iPhone / Android Web Apps. with custom APIs (also can build Native Apps. in some cases)

 My current favorite development framework is Ruby on Rails, wether to build website or APIs to feed some other front-end techno made.
 I enjoy also StimulusJs and the new magic brought by the people from Basecamp.
-I also develop with ReactJs for our clients.
+I also develop with Go and ReactJs for our clients.

 If you think I could help you developing your idea, don't hesitate to contact me, I am all ears :